John Mackey (American football): Honors

 During his playing career, Mackey played in five Pro Bowls, including in his rookie season.
 He was also named All-NFL three times.
 In 1992, Mackey was inducted into the Pro Football Hall of Fame, becoming only the second pure tight end to be awarded this honor.
 In 2019, he was one of five tight ends included in the NFL 100th Anniversary All-Time Team.
-In 1969, Mackey was selected as the to the NFL 50th Anniversary All-Time Team.
+In 1969, Mackey was selected to the NFL 50th Anniversary All-Time Team.

 Mackey has been included in several lists of great NFL players.
 In 1999, The Sporting News ranked Mackey at 48 on their list of "The 100 Greatest Football Players."
 He also placed at number 42 on the NFL Network's list of the "Top 100 Football Players" in 2010.
 In 2021, The Athletic listed him as the 81st greatest player ever.

 In 2001, the John Mackey Award was established by the Nassau County Sports Commission.
 The award is given yearly to the top college tight end.
 On September 15, 2007, Mackey's alma mater, Syracuse University, retired number 88 in his honor.

 On September 27, 2017, Mackey was installed, posthumously, into the Nassau County High School Athletic Hall of Fame as an athlete.
 His widow, Sylvia, accepted the honor on his behalf.
 This was the third class of the Hall of fame, which is housed in the renovated Nassau County Veterans' Memorial Coliseum.